apache/incubator-brooklyn/docs/guide/start/managing-cli.md

 Also you can see the config of the entity with the "config" command.

 {% highlight bash %}
-$ br app Tomcat entity TomcatServer:Wx7r config
+$ br app Tomcat ent TomcatServer:Wx7r config
 Key                       Value
 jmx.agent.mode            JMXMP_AND_RMI
 brooklyn.wrapper_app      true